Department of Political Science

 PS 200 Latin American Society: Past and Present 3 Hours

-This course is a broad interdisciplinary introduction to the study of Latin America, emphasizing its regions, peoples and cultures.
+A broad interdisciplinary introduction to the study of Latin America, emphasizing its regions, peoples, and cultures.
 Colonnade/Statewide General Education Code K-SC

 Prerequisite(s): 21 hours of Foundations and Explorations Courses, or junior status